 Uses active pattern, but alignment is different per stroke.

 Locks the pattern to the brushdab.

 Allows you to affect the mix of the Source color with Sensors.
 It will work with Plain Color and Gradient as source.
-If Plain Color is selected as source, it will mix between foreground and background colors selected in color picker.
+If Plain Color is selected as source, it will mix between the currently selected foreground and background color.
 If Gradient is selected, it chooses a point on the gradient to use as painting color according to the sensors selected.

 - Flow map

 The above example uses a Krita painted flowmap in the 3D program Blender.
 A brush was set toand .
 The gradient in question contained the 360° for normal map colors.
 Flow maps are used in several Shaders, such as brushed metal, hair and certain river-shaders.